+Scroll down to this box and this is where you will add your HTML for your signature.
+First you need to make a signature gif and upload it to photobucket or a simular freebie site.
+You can also go to Mylivesignature.com and make one.
+You won't have as many choices as far as fonts/colors etc but it is pretty easy to do.
 If you make your own signature like I did in paint shop or one of those other type programs then all you have to do is just copy the HTML that I have in my box and where it shows the address of my gif in red you will you delete that whole underlined red address and add the address to your gif.
 If you use the signature from Mylivesignature.com then you will get a generated html after you make your signature that you will copy and paste into the box.
 Piece of cake right?
 Yup!

+Next save your changes.
 Now view your blog to see if it worked.
 If you have a frame around your signature, which is a problem for some folks, heres what you do next.
 This is where it gets tricky if you don't know how to work HTML but its not hard you just have to follow the directions...

 first go back to your layout page